Richard Lashof

 Richard K. Lashof (November 9, 1922 – February 4, 2010) was an American mathematician.
 He contributed to the field of geometric and differential topology, working with Shiing-Shen Chern, Stephen Smale, among others.
-Lashof is regarded as "the key figure in sustaining the Chicago Mathematics Department as an international center for research and the training of topologists" by Melvin Rothenberg.
+Lashof was regarded as "the key figure in sustaining the Chicago Mathematics Department as an international center for research and the training of topologists" by Melvin Rothenberg.
+He received the Quantrell Award.

-Born in Philadelphia, Pennsylvania, Lashof earned a Bachelor of Science degree in chemical engineering from the University of Pennsylvania in 1943, then served as a communications officer in the United States Navy from 1943 to 1946.
-He earned his doctoral degree in mathematics from Columbia University in 1954, under supervision of Richard Vincent Kadison.
-In 1971 he was an Invited Speaker at the International Congress of Mathematicians in Nice.
+Born in Philadelphia, Pennsylvania, Lashof earned a Bachelor of Science degree in chemical engineering from the University of Pennsylvania in 1943 and was a communications officer in the United States Navy from 1943 to 1946.
+He earned his doctoral degree in mathematics from Columbia University in 1954 under the supervision of Richard Vincent Kadison.
+In 1971 he was an invited to speak at the International Congress of Mathematicians in Nice.

-His wife, Joyce Lashof, was awarded the Sedgwick Memorial Medal in 1995.
+Personal life and death

+Lashof was married to Joyce Lashof, a physician, and had three children, Judith, who died in 2018, Carol, and Dan.

+Lashof died of heart failure on February 4, 2010, after a long illness.
+He was 87.